 How to Prep a Cake for Frosting and Decorating

-Nothing says “Happy Birthday” like a layer cake.
-These can be two cakes simply sandwiched together with frosting, or they can be “torted” into multiple layers for dramatic and delicious effect.
+Nothing says special occasion like a layer cake.
+Layers can be created by simply sandwiching two cake rounds together with frosting, or the cake rounds can be sliced — or “torted” — into multiple layers for dramatic and delicious effect.

 - A long serrated knife

 Trimming the tops and bottoms off of your cake rounds lets you moisten the cake layers with a simple sugar syrup.
 This adds sweetness and flavor, and keeps the cake from drying out.
 (Most cakes benefit from a simple syrup soaking, but it’s a must for sponge cakes.)
 Besides that, if your cake bakes with a domed top, trimming it off is the best way to create flat layers for stacking.